markclare1992/markclare1992.github.io/_pages/about.md

 ##### First Year Average 77%
 Analytical, Applied, Calculus, Foundations of Pure Maths, Linear, Structures, Probability, Statistics.

-### Data Analsyst Nanodegree
+### Data Analyst Nanodegree
 #### Udacity 2015-17
 Completed online course which included the following projects;
-1. Testing a perceptual phenomenon - Compute descriptive statistics an perform statistical test.
+1. Testing a perceptual phenomenon - Compute descriptive statistics and perform statistical tests.
 2. Investigate a dataset - Choose a dataset, perform an investigation and share findings.
 3. Data wrangling - Audit, clean and import data into a database (MongoDB), then run queries on database.
 4. Explore & summarize data - Scrape a dataset and perform a complete exploratory data analysis using R.
 5. Identify fraud - Use machine learning (Python) to identify persons of interest in the Enron dataset.
 6 .
-Data visualisaion - Use D3 to build an effective visualisation.
+Data visualisation - Use D3 to build an effective visualisation.
 7. A/B testing - Make design decisions for an A/B test and analyse results of a test.

 ### MongoDB University